 In any case, this place is a chocolate fanatic's fantasyland.
 While it's hard to go wrong with anything here, a good place to start is with the Hug Mug, an ergonomically shaped cup of hot chocolate that's perfect for sipping.
 From there, move on to the crepes or sugar waffles, or split a chocolate fondue for the table.
 Afterward, the gift shop is a great place to snag some fun mug-ware to take home.

 In NYC, there are few places better to satiate your sweet tooth than at Christina Tosi's Milk Bar.
-Stocked to the rafters with cookies, cakes and pies, everything here is delicious, but purists will insist you try the "crack pie."
-Lovingly named for its addictive qualities, this pie is a mess of gooey butter filling in a toasted oat crust.
-The Milk Bar has locations all around town, but during the holidays, visitors to the Union Square Holiday Market will get an extra surprise: the shop has a pop-up outlet right next to the info booth, making it easy for you to get your cookie fix while simultaneously doing your shopping.
+Stocked to the rafters with cookies, cakes and pies, everything here is delicious, but purists will insist you try the Milk Bar Pie.
+Formerly named "crack pie" for its addictive qualities, this pie is a mess of gooey butter filling in a toasted oat crust.
+The Milk Bar has locations all around town, but if you absolutely need to get a fix while you're out of town, good news: Milk Bar delivers nationwide, so there's no excuse to skimp out on the goodness.